Logo

 arrow

-I downloaded the app to verify how it operates.
-The interface is straightforward, and the mechanics are simple.
+I downloaded the app to confirm how it operates and what the gameplay loop is designed to reward.
+The interface is simple, and the mechanics are easy to learn.

 Here’s the flow from install to payout: